timlrx/rehype-citation/README.md

 Type: `boolean`.
 Default: `false`.

 Suppress bibliography?
 By default, biliography is inserted after the entire markdown file.
-If the file contains `[^Ref]`, the biliography will be inserted there instead.
+If the file contains `[^ref]`, the biliography will be inserted there instead.

 #### options.noCite